 RVs are great because amenities like your kitchen and bath can travel with you for maximum convenience and comfort.
-But, unless you have a mega motor coach, with an upscale gourmet galley, you probably don’t have a lot of room to store things in your RV’s kitchen.
+But, unless you have a mega motor coach with an upscale gourmet galley, you probably don’t have a lot of room to store things in your RV’s kitchen.

-1. Kitchen Wraps Organizer
+1. Kitchen wraps organizer

 Nearly every kitchen in America has a drawer filled with foil, zipper baggies, and plastic wrap.
 It’s kind of awkward to store and it takes up a lot of precious drawer space.
 Why not use an office organizer, or a cereal box mod covered with fabric or decorative paper, to move your wraps from the flat drawer?

-2. Magnetic Spice holders
+2. Magnetic spice holders

 Since things in shelves travel as you travel – back and forth, click! clack! – you need some way to secure small items like spice containers, or they will make a mess, drive you crazy, or both.

-3. Magnetic Knife Holder
+3. Magnetic knife holder

-Simply purchase a magnetic tool holder or specialty knife strips, mount them to any stable, vertical surface, such as the inside of a cabinet door and voila!
+Simply purchase a magnetic tool holder or specialty knife strips, mount them to any stable, vertical surface, such as the inside of a cabinet door, and voila!
 Your knives stay where you put them, not tangled up with spatulas in the bottom of a drawer, or scattered out of the knife block from that nasty swerve you took.

 This one was cut from oak scraps.

 While baby food jars don’t help much with larger kitchen storage, mason jars will.
-Instead of cabinet top canisters that can slide and break, mount the lids to several quart sized jars under your cabinets for dry goods storage that will hold enough supplies for a decent length camping trip.
+Instead of cabinet top canisters that can slide and break, mount the lids to several quart-sized jars under your cabinets for dry goods storage that will hold enough supplies for a decent length camping trip.

-5. Pots and Pans On a Peg Board
+5. Pots and pans on a pegboard

 Overhead pot racks are great, but if pans swing, they can fall, which in RV land is a hazard.
-So, why not use a sheet of peg board and some hooks?
-Mount it on a wall, cabinet or closet door for easy access.
+So, why not use a sheet of pegboard and some hooks?
+Mount it on a wall, cabinet, or closet door for easy access.
 While you’re at it, add a second section for all those tools that are constantly missing just when you need them!